Facebook Tracking Pixel

 After Surgery

-Physiotherapy is beneficial for patients undergoing post-operative rehabilitation, such as rehabilitation after orthopaedic surgery like hip and knee surgery, or general physiotherapy after general surgery.
+Physiotherapy can assist with post-operative rehabilitation, including rehabilitation after orthopaedic surgery such as hip and knee surgery, as well as general physiotherapy after general surgery.

 Fractures

-Accelerating the healing rate and regaining full function after bones have healed can be achieved with the help of physiotherapy.
+Physiotherapy can help increase the healing rate and regain full function after bones have healed.

 What To Expect from Your Physio Appointment